 Hamiltonians owe them a debt for their service to advancing our democracy.

 An earlier version of this article stating Dobrucki was a non-practicing lawyer.
-In fact, he is practicing, but the appeal is a personal appeal not in his professional role.
+In fact, he is practicing.
+The appeal is his personal capacity and not in his professional role.